 Solar power systems derive energy from the sun to power your home, resulting in reduced ongoing electricity costs.
-All homes within the William Lakes development must have a solar power system, which will need to be located out of the view of public realm.
+All homes within the William Lakes development must have a solar power system, which will need to be on the northmost side of your roof or as directed by the installer.

-All homes must include a roof-mounted PV system with a minimum capacity of 1.5kW.
+• All homes must include a roof-mounted PV system with a minimum capacity of 1.5kW.